Yosef-Ali/imageGen/README.md

 # ImageGen

-ImageGen is a web application that allows users to generate images using OpenAI's DALL-E 3 API.
+ImageGen is a web application that allows users to generate images using OpenAI's GPT-4 Image (gpt-image-1) and DALL-E 3 models.
 The application provides a simple, intuitive interface for entering prompts, customizing generation parameters, and viewing generated images.

 ## Features

-- Generate images using OpenAI's DALL-E 3 API
+- Generate images using OpenAI's GPT-4 Image (gpt-image-1) and DALL-E 3 models
-- Customize image parameters (size, quality, style)
+- Customize image parameters (model, size, quality, style)
+- Organize images with collections and favorites
+- Edit images with basic editing tools (crop, rotate, filters, adjustments)
+- Share images with others
+- Export and import collections and templates
+- Advanced prompting with templates and AI assistance
-- View history of generated images
+- View history of generated images and prompts
 - Download generated images
 - Responsive design for mobile and desktop
 - Dark and light mode support